• Instagram

 Ingredients & Substitutions

-Whole chicken - This recipe uses a whole chicken, cut into 8 parts.
-You can also choose your favorite chicken parts and just use that.
+Whole chicken – This recipe uses a whole chicken, cut into 8 parts.
+You can also choose your favorite chicken parts and only use them.
 Using a whole chicken can be a more economical choice.

 Jalapeños - I have made this dish with other spicy peppers, so choose your own adventure.
 I would recommend using peppers with a similar heat level to jalapeños.